dexie/dexie-website/docs/Dexie/Dexie.on.populate-(old-version).md

     // including our ajax call failed, this operation will fail and we will get
     // the error here!
     console.error(error.stack || error);
-    // Note that we could also have catched it on db.open() but in this sample,
+    // Note that we could also have caught it on db.open() but in this sample,
     // we show it here.
 });
 ```